timeblock4228waterphone/Time-anchor/README.md

 # Time-anchor Printable
+This is a map for where you are.

 A There is an AM and PM.
 How to find the next 3 hours is for example it is hour 16.